Three Stories (1997 film): The Second Story "Ophelia"

 Ofa works in a hospital archive.
 She does not like men, women, or children: "I would rate this planet as zero."
 Her attention is especially directed towards those mothers who abandon their children in a maternity hospital.

-A gynecologist makes advances towards Ofa whom she uses for an alibi at the moment she commits the murder of a disowning mother.
+A gynecologist makes advances towards Ofa, whom she uses for an alibi at the moment she commits the murder of a disowning mother.

 Her literary ideal is Shakespeare's Ophelia, whose fate Ofa arranges for a single woman – her own mother, Alexandra Ivanovna Ivanova, who many years ago gave her up.

-The Third Story "Girl and Death"
+The Third Story "A Girl and Death"

 An elderly man in a wheelchair operates a coffee grinder.
 A little girl who lives nearby plays with him, irritating and annoying the old man from time to time.
 From the mouth of the baby resonates the neighbor's expectation, that after his death she together with her mother will get his room.

 The old man teaches the girl how to play chess, reads a book to her, and she in turn brings a glass of water containing rat poison.
 After drinking a cup of water, the old man dies.